-Job 6 read and compare multiple versions
+Job 6 search, read, and compare multiple versions of the Bible

 [1] Then Job answered,